Create app Store listings

 A shorter version of your product’s name.
 If provided, this shorter name may appear in various places on Xbox One (during installation, in Achievements, etc.) in place of the full title of your product.

-The Short title has a 50 character limit.
+This field has a 50 character limit.

 If your product could be alphabetized or spelled in different ways, you can enter another version here.
 This allows customers to find your product more quickly if they type that version in while searching.